Moment magnitude scale: Single couple or double couple

-The study of earthquakes is challenging as the source events cannot be observed directly, and it took many years to develop the mathematics for understanding what the seismic waves from an earthquake can tell us about the source event.
+The study of earthquakes is challenging as the source events cannot be observed directly, and it took many years to develop the mathematics for understanding what the seismic waves from an earthquake can tell about the source event.
 An early step was to determine how different systems of forces might generate seismic waves equivalent to those observed from earthquakes.

 The simplest force system is a single force acting on an object.
 If it has sufficient strength to overcome any resistance it will cause the object to move ("translate").
 A pair of forces, acting on the same "line of action" but in opposite directions, will cancel; if they cancel (balance) exactly there will be no net translation, though the object will experience stress, either tension or compression.
 If the pair of forces are offset, acting along parallel but separate lines of action, the object experiences a rotational force, or torque.
 In mechanics (the branch of physics concerned with the interactions of forces) this model is called a couple, also simple couple or single couple.
 If a second couple of equal and opposite magnitude is applied their torques cancel; this is called a double couple.
 A double couple can be viewed as "equivalent to a pressure and tension acting simultaneously at right angles".

 In 1923 Hiroshi Nakano showed that certain aspects of seismic waves could be explained in terms of a double couple model.
-This led to a three-decade long controversy over the best way to model the seismic source: as a single couple, or a double couple.
+This led to a three-decade-long controversy over the best way to model the seismic source: as a single couple, or a double couple.
 While Japanese seismologists favored the double couple, most seismologists favored the single couple.
-Although the single couple model had some short-comings, it seemed more intuitive, and there was a belief – mistaken, as it turned out – that the elastic rebound theory for explaining why earthquakes happen required a single couple model.
-In principle these models could be distinguished by differences in the radiation patterns of their S-waves, but the quality of the observational data was inadequate for that.
+Although the single couple model had some shortcomings, it seemed more intuitive, and there was a belief – mistaken, as it turned out – that the elastic rebound theory for explaining why earthquakes happen required a single couple model.
+In principle these models could be distinguished by differences in the radiation patterns of their S waves, but the quality of the observational data was inadequate for that.